Sylvester Family Award

 About the donors

-Mike den Haan, former VP of Advancement and Alumni Engagement at SFU, is inspired by his father's lifelong work to foster dialogue-archive between people of various faith traditions.
+Mike den Haan, former VP of Advancement and Alumni Engagement at SFU, is inspired by his father's lifelong work to foster dialogue between people of various faith traditions.

 Simon den Haan is a student at University Highlands Elementary School.
 He is passionate about polar bears, politics, asking big questions, soccer and dogs.